Danidu23/unimatecoding/README.md

 # Unimate

-UniMate is a full-stack campus services platform built with a React client and a Node.js/Express backend.
+Unimate is a full-stack campus services platform built with a React client and a Node.js/Express backend.
 It includes student-facing and admin/staff-facing flows for major university services such as canteen services, Lost & Found, Sports, and Clubs.

 This README explains how to set up the project on a new machine, run both applications locally, understand the main login behavior, and avoid common setup issues.